vercel/examples/solutions/static-tweets-tailwind/README.md

 # Static Tweets (Tailwind)

-This code snippet shows you how you can generate static tweets using Tailwind CSS & `getStaticProps` in Next.js.
+This example shows you how you can generate static tweets using Tailwind CSS & `getStaticProps` in Next.js.

 ## Dependencies